rohini-analyst/21-days-SQL-Challenge/README.md

 **Hosted by [Indian Data Club](https://www.indiandataclub.com/)**

 This repository contains my solutions to a 21-Day SQL Challenge focused on real-world Hospital Data Analysis.
+Along with two mini projects
+- Great Pizza Analytics
+- Capstone Project

 The goal was to strengthen SQL fundamentals and apply them to solve practical business problems such as patient analysis, service performance, and operational insights.